 - Participants who reported daily energy intake outside the plausible range or who left 70 or more dietary questions blank at baseline

-- Participants who reported cancer, diabetes, MI, angina, stroke, and other heart diseases before 1984 for women and 1986 for men.
+- Participants who reported cancer, diabetes, myocardial infarction, angina, stroke, and other heart diseases before 1984 for women and 1986 for men.

 NHS and HPFS participants.